 View the Gilsland Farm trail map at Maine Trail Finder.

 Pond Meadow Trail (0.6 miles): To see the greatest diversity of habitat, take the Pond Meadow Trail.
 Pockets of mature red oak and hemlock that date back a century or more are interspersed with stands of Red Maple, Ash, White Birch, and Trembling Aspen.
-Through the woods just below the apple orchard, the trail leads down to the pond where muskrat and wetland birds live and feed.
+Through the woods just below the former apple orchard, the trail leads down to the pond where muskrat and wetland birds live and feed.

-North Meadow Trail (1.2 miles): From the visitor center, take the driveway, and at the turnout halfway down the driveway, bear left through a grove of mature oaks and hemlocks and into the North Meadow.
+North Meadow Trail (1.2 miles): From the Visitor Center, take the driveway, and at the turnout halfway down the driveway, bear left through a grove of mature oaks and hemlocks and into the North Meadow.
 Mowed every other year in late fall after the nesting Bobolinks and Meadowlarks have fledged their young, and sparrows have migrated, this meadow provides winter forage for Canada Geese and hunting grounds for birds of prey.

 The variety of habitats and gentle trails at Gilsland Farm are ideal for nature study, wildlife-watching, walking, snowshoeing or cross-country skiing.
-Gilsland Farm’s meadows are nesting habitat for Bobolinks and Meadowlarks, a winter foraging spot for Canada Geese, and hunting grounds for Red-tailed Hawks and other birds of prey.
+Gilsland Farm meadows are nesting habitat for Bobolinks and Meadowlarks, a winter foraging spot for Canada Geese, and hunting grounds for Red-tailed Hawks and other birds of prey.

 Abundant woodland and shrubs attract migrating warblers, thrushes, and finches, while the adjacent tidal flats support large flocks of feeding shorebirds.
 Mammals include weasels, Red Fox, deer, and a variety of rodents, as well as the farm’s unique population of Black Woodchucks.
 A small pond is home to frogs and muskrat, and the sanctuary’s gardens and plantings attract scores of butterflies and dragonflies.